GoogleContainerTools/skaffold/examples/custom-buildx/README.md

   - When `true`, the result is to be pushed to a registry, and all registries support multi-platform images.
   - When `false`, the result is to be loaded to the Docker Daemon.
-    But Buildx does not support loading multi-platform images to the Docker Daemon, and so this example builds a single container image for the local platform.
+    Buildx does not support loading multi-platform images to the Docker Daemon, and so this example builds a single container image for the local platform.

 But Skaffold is unaware that the build result differs based on `$PUSH_IMAGE`.
-So on a local-build, Skaffold will cache the local-platform artifact, and that artifact will be used that for subsequent deployments even if pushed to a remote registry (assuming the source is unchanged).
+So on a local build (`$PUSH_IMAGE=false`), Skaffold will cache the single-platform image, and that single-platform image will be used for subsequent deployments _even when pushing to a remote registry_ providing the source is unchanged.
 To avoid this scenario, disable Skaffold's artifact caching when the result is to be pushed to a remote registry: